 By making your child stay at home after 12th, you’re just holding him/her back.
-Don’t do this unless you can’t afford to send them away.
+The only reason to keep them home is if you cannot afford a hostel.

 The greatest increase in maturity, exposure, worldliness, and in general the skills needed to make it in the real world, happen when the child starts staying away from the parents.
 The values and culture of the parents are important for the child when the child is a child, but at the age of 17, it is time to let them experience what other people think like, that there can be thought processes that are different from their parents’ but are equally valid.

 One sincere advice to students finishing their 12th std from Pune.

 If you think you are any good, think beyond Pune. get out of this city and parental home and explore world.

 Getting ALL of your educatuon in one city, entire life in one locality with same bunch of friends is a serious HANDICAP.

 Globalization will chew you up, spit out the bones and you wont even know it, happily sipping coffee at Vaishali and eating Sabudana wada.

 Wake up and run away….save your youth and your life.